Ultimate Guide to Playa del Carmen, Mexico

 La Cueva del Chango

 La Cueva del Chango is a great place for any occasion, due to its amazing setting.
-Set in a lush garden, this is a great place to have a nice, relaxing, and tropical breakfast.
+Set in a lush garden, this is a great place to have a nice, relaxing, and tropical brunch or dinner.

 Chez Céline